We all do it.

 Find ourselves thinking about the future, imagining conversations we might have with people, or scenarios we may be faced with.
 Imagining how an important event might go, and how we can make it the best it can be.

 It’s a natural part of the human experience to be lost in some imagined future, rather than being present with this moment.

-I find in my own life, when I am caught up in future-thinking, it tends to bring with it slightly anxious feelings, that aren’t telling me anything true, or real, about the future.
+I find in my own experience, when I am caught up in future-thinking, it tends to bring with it slightly anxious feelings.
+These feelings aren’t telling me anything true, or real, about the future.
 Logically, we all know that we cannot predict how the future will unfold.
 However, it doesn’t stop our mind from going there!

 Imagine that you have a report to write for work that is on a tight deadline.
 Not only is the deadline tight but you aren’t sure how to structure the report, or what to include in it.
 And your performance on this report is important as to whether you are considered for a promotion.
 It feels like a lot is riding on the success of this report!

 Your thinking may be telling you, “I don’t know what to write or how to structure the report”….”I don’t have enough time”…”I’m not going to get the promotion and will be stuck with my current manager who is useless”.
 Whilst your mind is full with all of this thinking, it can be harder to focus on the task at hand.
 You might procrastinate about starting, adding more thinking such as “I really need to start this or I won’t have time to finish it”.
 You might innocently then start to add another layer of thinking to the situation by believing that the procrastination means something important about you….maybe how useless you are for not getting on with this….or how you always leave things to the last minute.